-Inflation has reached a 40-year high, increasing 8.3% over the past 12 months.
+Inflation is now at 7.1%, lower than the peak of 9.1% in June, but still higher than any point since the 1980s.
 Americans have been feeling the effects of this with more costly groceries, gas, rent and more.

-The Federal Reserve is aggressively raising rates in an attempt to slow spending, cool the economy and reduce the worst inflation since the 1980s.
+The Federal Reserve is aggressively raising rates in an attempt to slow spending, cool the economy and reduce the worst inflation in four decades.
 The Fed hopes increased rates will bring inflation down to the desired 2 percent.

 Despite the hope this brings for cheaper consumer costs in future, increasing rates mean financial products are more expensive right now.
 What do doctors need to know about how these rates will impact their financial needs?